-Student Name: Faculty Member: Clas e: The student exhibited one apply): or more of the following b ehaviors requiring improvemer nt (circle or highlight all that Reliability and Responsibility Self-Improvement and Adaptability Relationships with Peers, Supervisors and Patients Upholding Precepts of Integrity and Honesty Student does not complete tasks in a timely manner Student resists constructive comments.
-Student has insensitive rapport with patients and families Student is dishonest Needs continual reminders to fulfill responsibilities Student demonstrates a lack of self awareness and/or is unaware of own limitations.
-Student demonstrates lack of maturity and the interpersonal skills needed for effective communication with others.
-Student does not contribute to a good learning environment.
-Student cannot be relied upon to complete tasks as directed.
+Student Name: Class of: Faculty Member: Date:

+The student exhibited one or more of the following behaviors requiring improvement (circle or highlight all that apply):

+Reliability and Responsibility Self-Improvement and Adaptability Relationships with Peers, Supervisors and Patients Upholding Precepts of Integrity and Honesty Student does not complete tasks in a timely manner Student resists constructive comments.
+Student has insensitive rapport with patients and families Student is dishonest Needs continual reminders to fulfill responsibilities Student demonstrates a lack of self awareness and/or is unaware of own limitations. of self awarenessmaturity and the interpersonalStudent/or is unaware of ownskills needed for effectivegood lead Student cannot be relied upon to complete tasks as directed.
 Student lacks respect for peers, colleagues, clinical site staff, or faculty Student uses his/her position to engage in inappropriate relationships Student shows insensitivity to cultural concerns, race, gender, religion, age, sexual orientation, disability, disease, or socioeconomic status Student misrepresents or falsifies information Student does not accept responsibility for errors.
 Student lacks empathy Student does not maintain patient confidentiality.
 Student performs functions/procedures outside scope of practice Student is abusive, angry or overly critical.
 Student is defiant towards those in authority.
 Student does not present himself or herself in a professional manner.
 Student acts carelessly or recklessly when completing assigned tasks.
 Student is arrogant.
 Student does not function as a team member Student communicates inappropriately verbally, via body language, or in writing.
 Student fails to follow protocols of PA program and/or clinical site.
 Student is confrontational, argumentative, and/or defensive.
 Student does not relate well to colleagues, staff or faculty in the learning environment.
 Student assists others in perpetrating dishonest acts.

-Explain the specific propertion of the plan for response the plan for response to the plan for r oblem that requires im nprovement: Faculty Signature: Student Signature :
+Explain the specific problem that requires improvement: